tannerpace/weatherclient/pages/posts/pages.md

 }
 ```

 The NOAA API is slow, and my users had to wait for not just the weather data but also the location data.
-This was a noticeable delay.
+This was a noticeable delay.By having my server request weather data from NOAA I could reduce time users had to wait, this would help seo and user experience.

 ## Problem 3: API sends data that is not usable